sheldonnnn007/IBM_DA/2_Excel Basics for Data Analysis/W4_AnalyseDataUsingSpreadsheet/PivotTables.md

 ### Intro to Creating Pivot Tables in Excel

 (Actually I just think pivot table is a simple version of tableau :smile: )

+Pivot tables simplify analysis and really make analysis a lot faster.

 ![image-20230310111045814](./photo/image-20230310111045814.png)